-Honor vs Image — What’s the Difference?
+Honor vs. Image — What’s the Difference?

 Honor and image are often mistaken for the same thing.

 Both relate to how a person is seen.
-But one is internal.
-The other is external.

-One depends on character.
 The other depends on perception.

 Understanding the difference changes how we live.